Skip to content

 The first step in working with any OAuth API is to create an application client.
 It’s called an application client because in the wider world OAuth is usually used with a web, phone, or tv app, but here your “app” is going to be your R package.
 For this reason, httr2 calls the application client a client, but many APIs will call it an OAuth application.

 To create a client, you’ll need to first register for a developer account on the API’s website.
 In most cases this is easy, totally automated, and only takes a couple of minutes.
 That will give you access to some sort of developer portal which you can then use to register a new OAuth app (aka a client).
 This process varies from API to API (it’s normal to spend some time hunting through the docs and settings), but at the end of it you’ll get a client id (another random string of numbers and letters).
-Sometimes the client id is all you need, and you can create an httr2 client with oauth_client(), e.g.:
+Sometimes the client id is all you need, and you can create a httr2 client with oauth_client(), e.g.:

 client <- oauth_client(